kcappieg/grunt-sfdc-package-builder/README.md

 If a file has not been hashed by this task or if the task's cache is cleared, all files will be marked as changed and added to the `package.xml`

 When this option is specified, the `includeSpecial` option is ignored

+#### options.diffLog
+Type: `String`
+Default: `./diff.log`

+When building a package using a diff, a log file of all diffs detected is written to the file specified by this option.
+When the `commit` action is used, the diffs in this file are written to the diff cache for use in later diff comparisons, and this file is deleted.

 ### Usage Examples